Freaks (2018 film)

 Freaks is a 2018 science fiction thriller film written, co-produced, and directed by Zach Lipovsky and Adam Stein, and starring Emile Hirsch, Bruce Dern, Grace Park, Amanda Crew and Lexy Kolker.
 The film follows a seven-year-old girl (Kolker) who leaves her home for the first time after being kept inside by her father (Hirsch).

 The film premiered at the Toronto International Film Festival on September 8, 2018, and was released commercially in North America on September 13, 2019, by Well Go USA Entertainment.
 It received positive reviews, with praise for Kolker's performance.

+A sequel film, Freaks Part II, is slated to premiere in 2026 as the closing film of the 30th Fantasia International Film Festival on August 2, 2026.